 - Work with Head RA to plan and implement community-building programs and activities in accordance to direction by Assistant Director and Residence Life.

 - Provide leadership and assistance in planning and implementing community-building programs and activities in accordance to the guidelines laid out in the staff manual.

-- Assist professional staff with planning and attend official Residence Life hosted events (Spooktakular, Open Houses, Mix n’ Match Mixer)
+- Contribute to and attend all official Residence Life hosted events (Ex- Spooktakular, Open Houses, Mix n’ Match Mixer).

 - Explain University and hall policies to residents.
 Address inappropriate behavior on the part of residents or guests.
 Consult with the Residence Life professional staff as necessary to support the implementation of community standards (quiet hours, visitation, etc.).

 - Become knowledgeable of referral resources available for students including Faculty advisors, Financial Aid Office, University Counselor, University Chaplain, Residence Life Office, University Health Service, Career Services, Student Activities, etc.

 - Serve “on-duty” in the residence hall as necessitated by the building staff size and schedule.
 On nights when an RA is on-duty, they will sit in a designated area (office, hallway) for their building from 7-10 PM.

 - Work cooperatively with other staff in addressing hall and resident concerns.